chnzhangrui/pchain-docs/docs/source/create_workflow/cwl_main.rst

 A workflow is a set of jobs with certain relationships.
 Using Common Workflow Language (CWL), one can describe various types of workflow, simple or complex.
 In the `PanDA Doc <https://panda-wms.readthedocs.io/en/latest/client/pchain.html#workflow-examples>`_ listed a lot of such examples with the CWL descriptive code.
-In the application of active learning, we will use the particular example of *Loops in workflows*.
+In the application of active learning, we will use the particular example *Loops in workflows*.
 Its DAG (directed acyclic graph) scheme is illustrated in the figure below.

 .. image:: ../../fig/pchain_dag_loop.png